First conditional – grammar chart

 - If you want to lose weight, you must/should eat less sugary things.

-We can also use an imperative instead of will.
+Or we can also use an imperative instead of will.

 - If you arrive after midnight, ring me on my mobile.

-Future time clauses – table
+Future time clauses – grammar chart

 when, as soon as, before, after, until